joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 1. Some topics will be questions, others statements, and others will be an opportunity to improve.
 Try to think about what could be improved and, if possible, how.
 In the end, each possible improvement should either:
    - start a separate issue for a broader discussion,
    - or start a merge request to change something, anything!
 1. How can we improve the UX onboarding experience?
 Please keep notes on what went well, what did not go well, or could be improved.
-With that information we'll iteratively improve our onboarding experience.
+With that information, we'll iteratively improve our onboarding experience.
 1. Before closing this issue, please add yourself to the next [UX weekly meeting agenda](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/) and spend 3-5 minutes max in total sharing a summary of your experience with the team.

 ## Closing thoughts :pray: